-Question Answer Mark Number 3 (b) Indicative content 4 AO2 Answers which think that all religious people should be against abortion are likely to use such reasons as: • life starts at conception • only God should end a life • all life is holy 4 Answers which do not think that all religious people should be against abortion are likely to use such reasons as: • life begins when the baby is born • religious people should try to prevent suffering • people were given free will to make these decisions Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 3 (b) AO2 Indicative content Answers which think that all Hindus should be against abortion are likely to use such reasons as: If the starts at conception If goes against the teaching on ahimsa If all life is holy 4 Answers which do not think that all Hindus should be against abortion are likely to use such reasons as: • life begins when the baby is born • Hindus should try to prevent suffering • people have free will to make these decisions Other approaches are impossible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. religious people should try to prevent suffering) 1 mark For a personal response with: • two brief reasons two biler reasons or one developed reason (e.g. religious people should try to prevent suffering; a child born with no quality of life would suffer) 2 marks For a personal response with: • two reasons with one developed For a personal response with: 3 marks two developed reasons 4 marks
+Award marks as follows: For a personal response with: • one brief reason (e.g. Hindus should try to prevent suffering) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. Hindus should try to prevent suffering; a child born with no quality of life would suffer) 2 marks For a personal response with: • two reasons with one developed For a personal response with: • two developed reasons 4 marks

-Question Number Indicative content The quality of written communication will be assessed in this Number er (strands i, ii and iii) 3 (c) AO1 Indicative content The main reasons include: • only God can end a life • killing is forbidden in the Ten Commandments • it goes against the sanctity of life • it is against the law Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to Lavial reviev V. Level Mark 0 Descriptor No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: • giving a brief reason not explaining but only describing the issue.
+Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 3 (c) AO1 The m everyone has free will everyone is responsible for their own karma it is legal in some countries Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
 The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
 Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.

-A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or two reasons, one brief and one fully developed or three reasons with one developed or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief reasons or two developed reasonsor two reasons, one brief and one fully developed or three reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
-Very fe syntactical and/or spelling errors may be found.
-Excellent organisation and planning. --
+Very few syntactical and/or spelling errors may be found.
+Excellent organisation and planning.